SSbit01/Simple-Chat-Rooms/README.md

 1. `/client` : front-end project
 2. `/server` : back-end server
-3. `/` : the root project, which allows to start or to build the other projects at once
+3. `/` : root project, which allows to start or to build the other projects at once

 Each of them has its own **local packages**, which must be installed manually.